-Refer to documentation and position teaching instruction supplied with your Open-CIM installation.
+Refer to documentation and position teaching instruction supplied with your OpenCIM installation.
 In addition, refer to the User's Manual supplied with the robot/controller.

-1. The teaching of robot positions is performed from ATS.
-You must home the robot before teaching positions.
+The teaching of robot positions is performed from ATS.
+You must home the robot before you teach positions.

-Enter the ACL command: RUN HOMES
+- 1. Enter the ACL command: RUN HOMES - 2.
 Wait until the robot has completed the homing twice.

-2. All positions used in the Open-CIM belong to the vector CIM[200].
+All positions used in the OpenCIM belong to the vector CIM[n].
+The size of the vector can vary from station to station.
+The standard size is n = 500.
 To teach the robot the positions required for the application, you must attach this vector to the teach pendant.

-Enter the ACL command: ATTACH CIM

-4. When you have finished recording the positions, use the ATS Backup Manager to save the programs, positions and parameters to disk.
-Save each item as a separate file.

-Make the following selections and entries:

-• Backup directory:C:\opencim\microcim\ws1\robot1(for example) Backup / Restore: ALL File name: all
+- 3. Enter the ACL command: ATTACH CIM - 4.
+When you have finished recording the positions, use the ATS Backup Manager to save the programs, positions and parameters to disk.
+Save each item as a separate file. - 5.
+Make the following selections and entries: - Backup directory:C:\opencim\microcim\ws1\robot1 (for example) Backup / Restore: ALL File name: all